auth0/docs/articles/connections/social/miicard.md

 # Connect your app to miiCard

-Please contact miiCard to get [self-management](http://www.miicard.com/developers/self-management) capabilities on your miiCard account.
+The miiCard service has been officially deprecated, so the ability to create new accounts has been disabled, and eventually, the service will be shut down completely.
+To learn more, see [miiCard](https://theidco.com/miicard/).

+If you already have self-management capabilities on your miiCard account, you may be able to complete Auth0 setup until miiCard is fully shut down.

-Once this is enabled, you will be able to complete the Auth0 setup.
-The `Consumer Key` and `Consumer Secret` will be available on the __miiCard Business Portal__:
+The `Consumer Key` and `Consumer Secret` should be available on the __miiCard Business Portal__:

 ![](/media/articles/connections/social/miicard/miicard-businessportal.png)